notlibrary/obsidian-adamantine-pick/README.md

-Anyway you can also use native shell script to fetch decode JSON directly then [*preprocess* the Pikchr + Markdown input](https://github.com/zenomt/pikchr-cmd) then convert it to PDF or HTML with pandoc without touching note taking app GUI and plugin system at all
+Anyway you can also use native shell script to fetch decode JSON directly then [*preprocess* the Pikchr + Markdown input](https://github.com/zenomt/pikchr-cmd) then convert it to PDF or HTML with [Pandoc](https://pandoc.org/) without touching note taking app GUI and plugin system at all

 Moreover it can replace Pikchr with some ancient logo turtle interpreter or even